- What is engineering

 Our staff and students are committed to a continuing and meaningful partnership with the humanitarian engineering organisation Engineers Without Borders.

-Associate Professor Vinayak Dixit not only believes in the ethical power of mathematical engineering; he makes it happen.
+Associate Prof Vinayak Dixit believes in the ethical power of mathematical engineering; he also makes it happen.

-Scientia Prof David Waite’s career encompasses exceptional research, and a wide-ranging contribution to the field of environmental engineering.
+Scientia Prof David Waite’s career encompasses exceptional research in the field of environmental engineering.

-The aim of eReuse Inc. was to save UNSW computers from landfill –to refurbish and then recycle them for those people who lack access to computers
+The aim of eReuse Inc. was to save UNSW computers from landfill.

 Three remarkable young students are hoping to save our planetary home.